 Faculty face significant barriers to including undergraduate students in their research projects.
 These barriers include a heavy workload, a reward structure that does not incentivize mentoring students, limited funding, and the potentially daunting amount of time required to mentor and train undergraduate researchers.
-Scholars consistently have found that faculty time is notoriously scarce, as professors at all ranks regularly work over 50 hours per week and tend to feel that core responsibilities like teaching and service make it difficult to focus on research (Jacobs & Winslow, 2004; Link, Swann, & Bozeman, 2008; Sharobeam & Howard, 2002).
+Scholars consistently have found that faculty time is notoriously scarce, as professors at all ranks regularly work over

+50 hours per week and tend to feel that core responsibilities like teaching and service make it difficult to focus on research (Jacobs and Winslow 2004; Link et al. 2008; Sharobeam and Howard 2002).
 Even with the difficulty in finding the time to devote to research, faculty continue to publish, as it is one of the activities most rewarded when promotion and tenure decisions are made.
 Although many colleges have tried to increase faculty engagement with students, they have not deemphasized the importance of research.
 Indeed, O'Meara and Braskamp (2005) found that, although chief academic officers had increased their expectations of faculty members' engagement with students between 1991 and 2001, these expectations had increased at a slower rate than did research productivity benchmarks.

 Given that faculty time and workload eventually becomes a zero-sum game, where more time on teaching results in fewer hours being devoted to research and vice versa, an examination of the factors that predict faculty members' likelihood of engaging undergraduates in research needs to consider the ways in which faculty allocate their time.
-Faculty workload has risen across all institutions during the last 25 years (Milem, Berger, & Dey, 2000; Schuster & Finkelstein, 2006; Townsend & Rosser, 2007), but the activities that faculty spend their time on continue to vary by institutional type.
+Faculty workload has risen across all institutions during the last 25 years (Milem et al. 2000; Schuster and Finkelstein 2006; Townsend and Rosser 2007), but the activities that faculty spend their time on continue to vary by institutional type.
 For example, Townsend and Rosser (2007) found that faculty members at research universities averaged the greatest number of hours engaged in research, published the most articles in refereed journals, and presented most frequently at conferences; however, these faculty also ranked lowest in classes taught and total credit hours in classes per week.
-The variation in faculty time allocation likely has a connection to the incentive structures in place at institutions, as colleges and universities tend to offer the greatest rewards to professors who spend the most time engaged in research and who are most productive in publishing (Aguirre, 2000; Blackburn & Lawrence, 1995; Rice, 1986).
-Regardless of Carnegie classification, research-oriented faculty are typically paid more than their teaching-oriented colleagues (Bland et al., 2005; Fairweather, 1993, 1997, 2005; Porter & Umbach, 2001; Townsend & Rosser, 2007).
-In addition to increased pay, research-oriented faculty members derive greater tangible and intangible rewards, such as tenure and status within their institution and discipline, from having a more productive research agenda (Park, 1996; Schuster & Finkelstein, 2006).
+The variation in faculty time allocation likely has a connection to the incentive structures in place at institutions, as colleges and universities tend to offer the greatest rewards to professors who spend the most time engaged in research and who are most productive in publishing (Aguirre 2000; Blackburn and Lawrence 1995; Rice 1986).
+Regardless of Carnegie classification, research-oriented faculty are typically paid more than their teaching-oriented colleagues (Bland et al. 2005; Fairweather 1993, 1997, 2005; Porter and Umbach 2001; Townsend and Rosser 2007).
+In addition to increased pay, research-oriented faculty members derive greater tangible and intangible rewards, such as tenure and status within their institution and discipline, from having a more productive research agenda (Park 1996; Schuster and Finkelstein 2006).